Facilitation Training: Tools for holding difference with courage

 • Recognise and respond to moments of difference, disagreement, and tension with sensitivity and courage.

-• Strengthen your preparation practices — building a “container” that supports meaningful connection
+• Strengthen your preparation practices to build a “container” that supports meaningful connection.

-• Integrate insights through reflection, small-group work, and embodied exercises
+• Integrate insights through reflection, small-group and pair work.

 Themes we'll explore together